Syracuse Abroad Admissions Policies

 Academic Probation Policy

 *Academic probation should not be confused with academic integrity probation.
-If you are on academic integrity probation you may apply for and participate in our programs.
+In most cases, if you are on academic integrity probation you may apply for and participate in our programs.